 Claas Tractors and Combines

-One typical goal of console design is to reducing visual noise to a minimum -this is often difficult in consoles of complex machinery such as combine harvesters, but can often be solved by grouping and separating clusters of operations, or even moving some controls closer to the device they control, in the sightline of that particular function.
+It is vital to use an intuitive structure to the functions, not just how they appear (using visual semantics) but also when and where they appear.
+One specific goal of console design is to reducing visual noise to a minimum.
+This can be achieved by grouping and separating clusters of operations or even moving some controls closer to the device they control in that particular function's sightline.

 It is also important to not over-burden the screen's information -often 'downgrading' some items to be on-dash LEDs instead of on-screen icons.
 It is a good way of reducing visual noise on the screen, alerting the controller to certain aspects of their peripheral vision.